 Analysis of Poem 'Father Returning Home' by Dilip Chitre

-Dilip Chitre and Father Returning Home
+Dilip Chitre and a Summary of Father Returning Home

 Father Returning Home focuses on a certain individual, a commuting father, returning home from work in the Indian city of Mumbai, although it could be any large city anywhere in the world.